UPPMAX/uppmax_intro_day_1/docs/lesson_plans/20250210/README.md

       or helping combat stereotype threat through
       values affirmation.

+Of course, the 'Yes' should be read as a 'I think so'.
+Note that 'Use [...] small groups' is something I do, which is not done in monologue lecturing.
+So monologue lecturing is not inclusive?
+Maybe we should do less of monologue lecturing :-)

 Other papers causing me to believe I do reasonably well:

 - `[Amayo et al., 2021]`: 12 simple tips